 You can simulate someone’s touch on the device screen by clicking anywhere in the player.
 To simulate two fingers rotating or pinching the screen:

 To open a different project:

-The project will open in Spark AR Player for Desktop.
-If the Spark AR Desktop Player webcam feed is not enabled or you see a black screen, select Real-Time-Simulation video from the dropdown:
+The project will open in Meta Spark Player for Desktop.
+If the Meta Spark Desktop Player webcam feed is not enabled or you see a black screen, select Real-Time-Simulation video from the dropdown:

 Below, we chose to simulate a video calling environment where 3 participants are using a group effect.
-2 of the participants are selected in Spark AR Desktop Player and the final participant, User, is already represented by the Simulator in Spark AR Studio.
+2 of the participants are selected in Meta Spark Desktop Player and the final participant, User, is already represented by the Simulator in Meta Spark Studio.